Easy Swaps For a Cleaner and Greener Bathroom

 Most of the clutter in a bathroom doesn’t carry a lot of sentimental value.
 Do those generic hotel shampoo bottles really hold important memories?
 Hopefully, it’s easier to part with most bathroom “collections” than some of the piles gathering dust elsewhere around your home.

 There may be some expensive items languishing at the bottom of a drawer, but those costs are sunk; they’re spent whether you keep the product or not.
 Don’t hold on to something you don’t use or dislike just because it was expensive at one point.
 Regardless of the price tag, it’s no longer providing any value.

 Once you’ve cleared out the clutter, there are many ways to make a bathroom a more sustainable and eco-friendly space.
 Here goes!

 Basics First: Toilet Paper

 I had a change of heart when Who Gives a Crap toilet paper arrived on my doorstep.
 Who Gives a Crap adds a new dimension to the toilet paper aisle.
-The company produces their toilet paper with recycled products instead of virgin trees and donates 50% of their profits to organizations that help provide clean water and toilets to communities around the world that would otherwise be without them.
+The company produces its toilet paper with recycled products instead of virgin trees.
+It donates 50% of its profits to organizations that help provide clean water and toilets to communities around the world that would otherwise be without them.
 Additionally, the products are packaged and shipped without any plastic.

 I wondered if the product came at a higher price tag, particularly given that purchases are funding a social mission.
 I didn’t compare Who Gives a Crap (WGC) to every toilet paper brand at every store in my neighborhood because that would be ridiculous.
 More analysis paralysis.
 I did, however, compare pricing to the three alternatives I’m most likely to buy at Target.
 Here’s the deal: